-The Spacemesh mainnet is safe so long as the basic security assumption holds true.
-This assumption states that as long as no more than ⅓ of the total storage space committed to the platform by all full nodes who participate in the consensus protocol is controlled by malicious entities who collude to attack the network, the network is secure.
+The Spacemesh network is safe so long as the basic security assumption holds true.
+This assumption states that as long as no more than ⅓ of the total storage space committed to the platform by all smeshers who participate in the consensus protocol is controlled by malicious entities who collude to attack the network, the network is secure.

 (i) Users may not able to execute transactions.

-(ii) Honest miners may spend resources and won’t get rewarded due to blocks that seem valid, but turn out to be invalid.
+(ii) Honest Smeshers may spend resources and won’t get rewarded due to blocks that seem valid, but turn out to be invalid.

 (iii) A seller may think that a payment was confirmed with a high level of confidence, but in truth it would be reversed after the attack ends.
 So an attacker may be able to double-spend by paying 2 sellers with the same coin - a history rewind attack.

-Once the attack ends, Spacemesh's self-healing method restores both liveliness and safety and all honest parties will agree again on one true transaction history that doesn’t include invalid transactions (for example: 2 transactions that spend the same coin) so the attack’s damage is limited to what can happen during the attack as described here.
+Once the attack ends, Spacemesh's self-healing method restores both liveness and safety and all honest parties will agree again on a canoncal transaction history that doesn’t include invalid transactions (for example: 2 transactions that spend the same coin) so the attack’s damage is limited to what can happen during the attack as described here.

-90 transactions per second.1 We set the Testnet various protocol parameters to limit the base-layer growth rate and the amount of bandwidth required to download blocks, so home miners can use their existing hard drives and a fraction of a typical home Internet connection capacity to run testnet full nodes.
-With up to 10,000 active miners and a limit of up to 250GB per year base-layer growth rate, the Testnet can support up to 90 transactions per second.2 This is about 18x better than Bitcoin and 12x better than Ethereum's current transaction processing rate at full network capacity3.
+We set various protocol parameters in the Open Testnet to limit the base-layer growth rate and the amount of bandwidth required to download blocks, so home smeshers can use their existing hard drives and a fraction of a typical home Internet connection capacity to run testnet smeshers.

 We don’t know yet.
-We are releasing an open Testnet to test the performance and security of the network with different parameters.
-Based on the results of those tests we plan to establish the key Main net parameters, which will determine the Main net maximum transaction rate.
+We are releasing an Open Testnet to test the performance and security of the network with different parameters.
+Based on the results of those tests we will establish the key Mainnet parameters, which will determine the maximum throughput.

 What is the expected transaction confirmation time?

-Under normal operational conditions4 the expected base-layer transaction confirmation time is 7.5 minutes with overwhelming confidence probability5.
+Under normal operational conditions2 the expected base-layer transaction approval time is 1.5 to 7 minutes with overwhelming confidence probability and 15-20 minutes confirmation time from time of transaction broadcast to the network.
 Under adversarial conditions or bad network conditions, the confirmation time may be longer depending on how long the attack is ongoing and the attacker's strength.

-4 Good overall p2p network conditions and no malicious full nodes, and with a layer width of 5 minutes and a 100 nodes Hare consensus committee
+2 Good overall p2p network conditions, no malicious smeshers, and with a layer width of 5 minutes and a 50 nodes Hare consensus committee.

 Spacemesh is designed to enable millions of ordinary people with desktop PCs to use already available disk space on their systems to establish their identities for participation in distributed consensus.
 There are hundreds of millions of people worldwide today with this kind of system already available to them, and about 80 million new desktop PCs are sold a year6.

-Spacemesh has a one-time POW-like setup process per miner with an expected duration, depending on the amount of storage that a miner commits, to establish his identity on the platform.
+Spacemesh has a one-time PoW-like setup process per Smesher with an expected duration, depending on the amount of storage that a Smesher commits, to establish his identity on the platform.
 The expected duration for the Testnet release will be about 48 hours for PCs with a standard GPU and a minimum commitment size of about 150GB.
 The storage committed by this one-time process to Spacemesh can be used for an unlimited period of time as a proof of space-time.
 In this scheme, there is no ongoing energy consumption due to the constant computational race involved in current POW-based protocols.

-Assuming honest users leverage their existing PCs, the energy cost per transaction while the protocol is running is negligible compared to POW systems.
-With 85 tx/s and 1 million Spacemesh home miners, the cost per transaction in terms of power consumption is about 3 US Cents per month for Spacemesh, compared with $50 for Bitcoin11.
+Assuming honest users leverage their existing PCs, the energy cost per transaction while the protocol is running is negligible compared to PoW systems.
+With 85 tx/s and 1 million Spacemesh home Smeshers, the cost per transaction in terms of power consumption is about USD $0.03 per month for Spacemesh, compared with $50 for Bitcoin11.

 6 https://www.statista.com/statistics/272595/global-shipments-forecast-for-tablets-laptops-and-desktop-pcs/ https://www.statista.com/statistics/269044/worldwide-desktop-pc-shipments-forecast/